costanzar/costanzar.github.io/_pages/Research.md

 </p>

-## Arctic Overflows & Climate Change
+## Climate Change throught laboratory experiments

 <div style="width:50%;  padding-left: 10px; padding-bottom: 1%; float:right">
     {% include figure image_path="/assets/images/Arctic_1.png" caption = "*Image from the  [National Snow and Ice Data Center](https://nsidc.org/home).
 Shown is the sea ice extent in the Arctic Ocean during the sea ice minimum (which typically occurs in September) and the sea ice maximum (March).
 The pink line shows the median ice edge from 1981-2010 for each of those months.
 Once can see the strong seasonal cycle in ice formation as well as the drastic decline in ice cover over the past several decades.*"%}